Donatille Mukabalisa

-Donatille Mukabalisa (born July 30, 1960 in Nyamata) is a Rwandan lawyer and politician, notably the Speaker of the Chamber of Deputies.
+Donatille Mukabalisa (born July 30, 1960) is a Rwandan lawyer and politician, notably the Speaker of the Chamber of Deputies.
 She was elected Speaker of the Rwandan parliament in 2013 after the country's national elections.
+Donatille Mukabalisa has been designated as a senator by the National Consultative Forum of Political Organisations (NFPO) on September 19, 2024.

 Biography

-Donatille Mukabalisa was born on July 30, 1960 in Nyamata.
+Donatille Mukabalisa was born on July 30, 1960, in Nyamata.
 She teaches law at the Kigali Independent University.

 She worked at the World Health Organization at the end of her studies and for 16 years at the United Nations Development Program.